Documentation / Advanced Workflows

 Directory Structure:

 Conversations: 1.
-"API Development" - System Prompt: Backend expert - Model: GPT-4 (complex logic) - Working Dir: backend/
+"Market Research" - Personality: Scholar (analytical, thorough) - Model: GPT-4 (complex analysis) - Working Dir: research/

 7. Model: GPT-4